RodionNikolaev/gps-efp-app/README.md

-# GPS integration  with ExpoFP plans.
+# How to integrate GPS with ExpoFP plans
 ExpoFP API does not have a built-in GPS functionality.
 But, you can create this functionality over ***selectCurrentPosition()*** method.